Kaltsoon/data-management-and-databases/slides/12-database-transactions/database-transactions.md

 # Row-level locking in SQL Server

-- Depending on the lock type, when one user has a lock on a row, the lock prevents other users from modifying or even reading that row
+- When a user has a lock on a row, the lock _prevents other users from modifying or even reading that row_
-- The basic lock types are _write lock_ and _read lock_
+- The behavior depends on the _lock type_.
+The basic lock types are _write lock_ and _read lock_
 - In SQL Server, to avoid a certain type of deadlock, _"intent to update" lock_ is also available

 ---